17neerajkr/X1R-CHATBOT-.C/README.md

 🏫 Raj Kumar Goel Institute of Technology, Ghaziabad

-🗓️ Session: 2024-25
+🗓️ 2024–25

 📃 Certificate & Acknowledgment

-This project was submitted in partial fulfillment of the award of Bachelor of Technology, under the supervision of:
+Submitted for the award of Bachelor of Technology under: